‘THE PIRATE PLANET’

 I really like Tom Baker’s Doctor and Mary Tamm’s Romana.
-Romana’s control of the TARDIS and giving out jelly babies to people in the streets with the Doctor getting annoyed were very hilarious to see.
+Romana’s control of the TARDIS and giving out jelly babies to people in the streets with the Doctor getting annoyed were pretty amusing to see.

 Tom Baker clearly loves Douglas Adams’ lines.
 I enjoyed watching Tom’s Doctor in this adventure, as he’s so bonkers and funny.
 That scene where he’s angry with the Pirate Captain was so mesmerizing.

 Mary Tamm does well as Romana too.
-I loved it when she’s not bothered by the guards threatening her or being intimidated by the Pirate Captain.
+I loved it when she’s not bothered by the guards threatening her and isn’t being intimidated by the Pirate Captain.
 Romana gets to explain things as well as the Doctor.

 Bruce Purchase guest stars as the Pirate Captain.
 The Captain is funny to watch, as he shouts out loud a lot.
 He insults people and has his own robot parrot.
 But the Captain’s shouting isn’t what it seems.

-The guest cast are all so excellent in this story.
-There’s also Andrew Robertson as Mr Fibuli; Rosalind Lloyd as the Nurse; David Warwick as Kimus; David Sibley as Pralix and Primi Townsend as Mula.
+The rest of the guest cast are also excellent in this story.
+There’s Andrew Robertson as Mr Fibuli, Rosalind Lloyd as the Nurse, David Warwick as Kimus, David Sibley as Pralix, and Primi Townsend as Mula.

 It turns out that the planet Calufrax happens to be the second segment of the Key to Time.
-I like how the plot unfolds with what’s with the pirate planet; the Pirate Captain and how the Key is involved.
+I like how the plot unfolded with what’s with the pirate planet; the Pirate Captain and how the Key to Time is involved.

 ‘The Pirate Planet’ quickly became one of my favourite ‘Doctor Who’ stories from ‘The Key to Time’ season.
-It’s funny; it’s bonkers; it’s got Tom Baker and it has a Pirate Captain who is hilarious to watch.
+It’s funny, it’s bonkers, it’s got Tom Baker and it has the Pirate Captain who is hilarious to watch.

 ‘The Pirate Planet’ rating – 10/10